Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 Delete Your Registered Network

-This method requires you to delete your network first and then re-enter your network password to connect.
+This method involves deleting your network settings and re-entering your network password to reconnect.

-- Click the Apple Menu > System Settings > Network.
+- Click the Apple Menu > System Settings.

 - Click Wi-Fi, then navigate to the Known Networks panel.